-Learn about Thistle’s secure boot solution for embedded Linux devices
+Learn about Thistle’s verified boot solution for embedded Linux devices

 TThistle Verified Boot (TVB) protects the boot sequence of embedded devices.
 We integrated this solution around two elements: U-Boot as a bootloader, and the Infineon OPTIGA Trust M as a root of trust.
 Our TVB solution offers a Cloud Signing facility that is baked by the Google Cloud Platform and their Cloud Key Management Service (KMS).
 This solution is designed to be easy to integrate and secure by design.